 My rhubarb pie is very basic: the way I like it best.
 I just toss the sliced rhubarb with some sugar and vanilla (the sweetness of the vanilla is a perfect complement to the sour rhubarb.
 Nutmeg would be nice too).
 And then I bake it up in a classic pie shell with a lattice top crust that bakes up all flaky and crisp.

-- 8 tbsp vegan butter sticks , like Earth Balance, cold and cut into 1/4-inch cubes
+- 8 tablespoon vegan butter (cold and cut into ¼-inch cubes)

 - Ice-cold water

 For the pie filling:

 - 5 cups rhubarb (thinly sliced.
 Slice lengthwise, into little rounds.
 I needed 5 longish stalks of rhubarb for 5 cups)